Effective date: 14 May 2019

 - for the purpose of providing a personalised service;

 - to ensure the content on our Site is presented in the most effective manner for you and for your computer;

-- to tell you about information, products and services we feel may interest you or news or events, in each case provided by Forbidden or one of our strategic partners or distributors (each a “Supplier”) (where you have consented to be contacted for such purposes (including through supplying your personal data to us), have expressed an interest in receiving such information, or are a customer of any Supplier).
+- to tell you about information, products and services we feel may interest you or news or events, in each case provided by Blackbird or one of our strategic partners or distributors (each a “Supplier”) (where you have consented to be contacted for such purposes (including through supplying your personal data to us), have expressed an interest in receiving such information, or are a customer of any Supplier).
 You have the right to opt-out of these communications at any time;

 - to allow you to participate in any interactive features of our Site (should you wish to do so);

 - to notify you about any changes to our services.